techmyth/techmyth.github.io/content/posts/disable-vCLS.en.md

 ---
-title: "HomeLab: How to disable vSphere Cluster Services (vCLS)"
+title: 'HomeLab: How to disable vSphere Cluster Services (vCLS)'
 author: 'Jonathan Colon Feliciano'
 date: 2020-12-18T08:39:31-04:00
 draft: false
 tags:
-  - "VMware"
+  - 'VMware'
 ---

 In vSphere 7 update 1 VMware added a new capability for Distributed Resource Scheduler (DRS) technology consisting of three VMs called agents.
 The agent VMs form the quorum state of the cluster and have the ability to self-healing.
 So if you turn off or delete the VMs called vCLS the vCenter server will turn the VMs back on or re-create the VMs again.
 For HomeLab purposes this new feature consumes CPU resource, Memory and disk space which although minimal is not worth having a configuration that adds nothing to a test and development environment.